 Who Is The Joker?
 And What ‘Should’ His Solo Film Be Like.

 The Clown Prince of Crime, The Jester of Genocide, Mistah J, the one and only Joker is arguably the most iconic comic book villain of all time.
-He’s a personal favorite of mine, not in a “#GamersRiseUp, nihilist, hate the world around me” way but I just personally love the wide variation of incarnations.
+He’s a personal favorite of mine, not in a “#GamersRiseUp, nihilist, hate the world around me” way, I just personally love the wide variation of incarnations.
 He has been done four different ways in live action film.
 Several different versions of him have shown up in cartoon animation.
 We’ve seen him in TV shows, video games, and I could not even give you the amount of completely different iterations there are in comics.
-But every time we see him, he is unpredictable in his actions.
-When you have read a million stories, the man who doesn’t follow a set of anticipated actions is the most entertaining.
-Soon audiences will get to see an entirely different version of the character, and just like every previous version, none of us know what is in store.
+But every time we see him, he is unpredictable.
+When you have read a million stories, the man who doesn’t follow a set of anticipated actions, can be the most entertaining.
+Soon audiences will get to see an entirely different version of the character, and just like every previous version, none of us know what we are in store for.

-Today I saw the first test footage of very mysterious “Joker” movie being directed by Todd Philips and starring Joaquin Phoenix.
-The test footage isn’t even really a trailer; it more or less is just an idea of what the tone of the movie will go for.
-The currently untitled project that has many people scratching their heads, chooses a weird first revealed moment for the internet to consume.
-Many people appear excited, many are upset.
-Perhaps we as a culture shouldn’t get so wrapped up and judge an entire movie based on 30 seconds of film that wont be in the final product… Na, fuck it.
+Today I saw the final trailer very mysterious “Joker” movie being directed by Todd Philips and starring Joaquin Phoenix.
+The test footage release a while ago gave an idea of what the tone of the movie will go for.
+And as trailers have been released, we haven’t gotten any more information.
+Joker has many people scratching their heads, and mostly in a good way.
+Many appear excited, and understandably others are upset.
+Perhaps we as a culture shouldn’t get so wrapped up and judge an entire movie on a handful of trailers and out of context scenes… Na, fuck it.
 I’m already boarding the hype train.

 At first I wasn’t too excited when I heard the news.
 It didn’t make sense in this current Hollywood culture of intertwined comic book universes, to make something stand alone.
 This Joker movie will not be starring Jared Leto, even though Warner Brothers fully intend on moving forward with the character in other films.
-Also, as far as we presently know, the movie will not take place in the current DCEU.
-The weirdest part of all is that, and this is subject to change, that Batman won’t be present in the movie.
-So we have a random origin story film of one of the most psychotic and complex characters in comic history, that will be separate of all the other films being released around the same time using the same IP, being directed by the guy who brought us The Hangover, and produced by Martin Scorsese.
-This idea is almost as crazy as The Joker himself and I love it.
+Also, as far as we presently know, the movie will not take place in the current DCEU and as far as we know Batman won’t be present in this film.
+Instead we have a random origin story film for one of the most psychotic and complex characters in comic history, that will be separate of all the other films being released around the same time using the same IP, being directed by the guy who brought us The Hangover, and produced by Martin Scorsese.
+This idea is almost as crazy as The Joker himself, and I love it.

-Almost 25 years later in 1989, Tim Burton recreates the caped crusader.
-Micheal Keaton plays a darker more bruting version of the character.
-And with him we get a new version of The Joker.
-Jack Nicholson plays are more organized and genius leveled psychopath with some of the weirdest fucking make-up I’ve ever seen.
+Almost 25 years later, in 1989, Tim Burton recreates the caped crusader.
+Micheal Keaton plays a darker more bruiting version of Batman.
+And with him we get a new version of the Joker.
+Jack Nicholson plays a more organized and genius leveled psychopath with some of the weirdest fucking make-up I’ve ever seen.
 This is where I know many people fell in love with the character.
 He’s not my favorite but he deserves the respect for capturing all your fucked up hearts.

 Then eight years later when DC started getting into the Cinematic Universe game, they released Suicide Squad, with a new version of the character played by Jared Leto.
-What I appreciate about the film is its the first time ever we see The Joker and Harley Quinn’s relationship on the big screen.
+What I appreciate about the film is it portrayal of the Joker and Harley Quinn’s relationship on the big screen, which had not been explored before.
 I know there are a lot of fans of that particular domestic violence story.
-People hated Jared Leto’s Joker because he was “way too different then the way The Joker is supposed to be” but seem to forget every version of the character has been wily different in their own ways.
+People hated Jared Leto’s Joker because he was “way too different then the way the Joker is supposed to be” but seem to forget every version of the character has been wily different in their own ways.

-The truth is we literally have no idea what this movie is going to be like, and that excites me.
+The truth is, we literally have no idea what this movie is going to be like, and that excites me.
 I love the mystery around it.
-We do know Zazie Beetz and Robert De Niro are also in the film but not who they are playing.
+We do know Zazie Beetz, Marc Maron, and Robert De Niro are also in the film.
 I would rather be optimistic about it then already start hating a project before we even know where it is going.
 Hollywood is trying so hard to create so many cinematic universes that it’s almost refreshing to see Warner Brothers just focus on a single project with no connections.
 I hear time and time again how we just need more creators given the risk to design something that they’re passionate about with no restraints.
-I have seen no information on an intended rating for the movie, but if it is rated R, then we could be seeing the closest thing DC has done to match the tone and entertainment of Logan.
+The movie has been given an R rating so we could be seeing the closest thing DC has done to match the tone and entertainment of Logan.
 How could you not be excited for something like that?

 Movies watched, comics read, and opinions formed by: Troy Smith